Marmelodov/PromptCrafter-API/docs/tutorials/create-prompt.md

 ## What to do if the request doesn't work

-The table below lists common errors and how to resolve them.
+The table below shows the error codes you might encounter, what each means, and what you can do to fix them.

 | Status Code                | What it means                  | What to check                                             |
 |---------------------------|--------------------------------|-----------------------------------------------------------|